-The use of strong CYP450 3A4 inducers should be avoided.
+The use of strong CYP450 3A4 inducers and St. John's wort should be avoided.
 If this drug is used with an inducer, the dose of this drug should be increased followed by careful monitoring for adverse reactions.

 Dose Adjustment with concomitant Strong CYP450 3A4 Inhibitors:

-The use of strong CYP450 3A4 inhibitors should be avoided.
+The use of strong CYP450 3A4 inhibitors and grapefruit juice should be avoided.
 If this drug is used with an inhibitor, a dose decrease should be considered.
-Patients taking 100 mg orally once daily should have dose decreased to 20 mg and patients taking 140 mg orally once daily should have dose decreased to 40 mg.
+Patients taking 70 mg or 100 mg orally once a day should have dose decreased to 20 mg once a day and patients taking 140 mg orally once a day should have dose decreased to 40 mg once a day.
+For patients taking 40 mg or 60 mg once a day, consider interrupting this drug until the inhibitor is discontinued.
 Following dose reduction, if this drug is not tolerated, either the strong CYP450 3A4 inhibitor should be discontinued or this drug should be discontinued until treatment with the inhibitor is discontinued.
-After the strong inhibitor is discontinued, a washout period of approximately 1 week should be allowed to transpire prior to increasing the dasatinib dose.
+After the strong inhibitor is discontinued, a washout period of approximately 1 week should be allowed to transpire prior to reinitiating or increasing the dose of this drug.

 Consult WARNINGS section for additional precautions.